comradelouis-ftj/Air-Quality-Dashboard-and-Forecasting/docs/README.md

 ## 📌 Local Set-Up Requirements

 1. Create a virtual environment by running: 'python -m venv venv'
-2. Install all proper dependencies (use 'pip install -r requirements.txt').
+2. Install all proper dependencies (use 'pip install -r requirements_to_download.txt').
 3. Make sure that postgresql is installed in order to store the datasets.
 4. Create a .env file which should store your OpenAQ API Key ([login & check key here](https://explore.openaq.org/login?redirect=/login)), postgresql password, and postgresql username
 4. Run these .ipynb files (in this order): data_extraction.ipynb, data_cleaning.ipynb, and data_storage_db.ipynb